-Okay sure, if you roast a coffee as black as night, it’ll lose most of its caffeine content and much of its original flavour.
-But you’ll still have flavours, and when you brew it, it’ll still sit on a spectrum of strength.
+Okay sure, if you roast a coffee as black as night, it’ll lose most of its caffeine content and much of its original flavor.
+But you’ll still have flavors, and when you brew it, it’ll still sit on a spectrum of strength.

 Strong coffee, then, doesn’t come down to how dark or light you roast your beans.
 It comes down to brewing ratios.
 For instance, if you add too much water to your coffee grinds, you’ll dilute the flavor and it’ll taste like dirty water.
 Add too little and you’ll be left chewing that coffee for hours on end.